cashubtc/nuts/bonded-pol.md

 The active bond output MUST have aged by at least `MIN_EPOCH_BLOCKS`.
 The publication input MUST set `nSequence >= MIN_EPOCH_BLOCKS`, and the publication leaf MUST enforce `<MIN_EPOCH_BLOCKS> OP_CHECKSEQUENCEVERIFY`.
 This prevents the mint from accelerating epoch-based lifecycle deadlines.

 The covenant MUST verify every proposed keyset manifest signature, reconstruct `global_digest`, and verify the sorted keyset commitment root, every keyset sum, and the total outstanding balance.
-The proposed keyset list MUST contain every unexpired keyset exactly once, as required by NUT-XX.
+The proposed keyset list MUST contain every unexpired keyset exactly once, as required by NUT-388.

-For every keyset present in both epochs, the publication witness MUST contain one NUT-XX consistency proof for the issued MMR and one for the spent MMR.
-The covenant MUST execute the NUT-XX consistency algorithm and require each proof to resolve exactly from the active epoch's size, root, and sum to the proposed epoch's size, root, and sum.
+For every keyset present in both epochs, the publication witness MUST contain one NUT-388 consistency proof for the issued MMR and one for the spent MMR.
+The covenant MUST execute the NUT-388 consistency algorithm and require each proof to resolve exactly from the active epoch's size, root, and sum to the proposed epoch's size, root, and sum.

 For a keyset that first appears in the proposed epoch, both consistency proofs MUST use the canonical empty MMR as their old state.
 Consequently, all issuance and spending recorded before the keyset's first bonded epoch is still committed as an append from an empty history.